Tag Archives: vietnam war

 Viet Minh Supply Column

 Giap rapidly concentrated his forces and built excellent logistics support.
 He placed his artillery in well concealed and fortified positions which could use direct fire on French positions.
 Giap also had more and heavier artillery than the French believed him to have.
-Additionally he brought in a large number of anti-aircraft batteries whose positions enabled the Viet Minh to take a heavy toll among French Aircraft.
-Giap also did not throw his men away in human assaults.
+Additionally he brought in a large number of anti-aircraft batteries whose firepower from well concealed positions enabled the Viet Minh to take a heavy toll among the French aircraft that attempted to supply the base.
+Unlike at Na-Son, Giap did not throw his men away in human assaults.
 Instead he used his Sappers (combat engineers) to build protective trenches leading up to the very wire of French defensive positions.
-In time these trenches came to resemble a spider web.
+These trenches provided both concealment and protection from the French.
+In time these trenches came to resemble a spider web that enveloped the French base.

-Without belaboring this post the French fought hard as did the Viet Minh.
+Without belaboring the point the French fought hard as did the Viet Minh.
 One after one French positions were overwhelmed by accurate artillery and well planned attacks.
-The French hoped for U.S. air intervention, even the possibility of using nuclear weapons against the Viet Minh.
+The French hoped for U.S. air intervention, even the possibility of the United States using nuclear weapons against the Viet Minh.
 They were turned down by a US Government that had grown tired of a war in Korea.

 dien bien phu6